Halting Recurrent GNNs and the Graded $\mu$-Calculus: Halting Recurrent Graph Neural Networks

 We say that the halting function $\hlt$ and readout function $\readout$ of a recurrent \gnn are \emph{simple} if there is some $1 \leq i \leq d$ such that for all $\vec{x} \in \reals^d$, $\hlt(\vec{x}) =1$ (resp. $\readout(\vec{x}) = 1$) if, and only if, the $i$-th element of $\vec{x}$ is $> 0$. \begin{definition} A recurrent \gnn is \emph{simple} if $L$, $\hlt$ and $\readout$ are all simple. \end{definition}

-\paragraph*{Invariance under graded bisimulation.} As discussed in the Introduction and Section~\ref{sec:related}, a multitude of recurrent and non-recurrent \gnn variants have been proposed in the literature.
+\textbf{Invariance under graded bisimulation. } As discussed in the Introduction and Section~\ref{sec:related}, a multitude of recurrent and non-recurrent \gnn variants have been proposed in the literature.
 An important property in all of these variants, however, is that they are invariant under a notion of graded bisimulation.
-As a sanity check, therefore, we next establish invariance of our halting recurrent \gnns under graded bisimulation.
+Note that our halting condition is global and this needs to be reflected in the notion of bisimulation.
+As a sanity check, therefore, we next establish invariance of our recurrent \gnns under total surjective graded bisimulations.